Skip to main content Skip to search Skip to main navigation

 Does Mediterranean yellow go well with wooden furniture?

-Mediterranean furnishings are certainly timeless, as they bring associations of summer, sun and holidays into your home.
-If yellow is your favourite colour, you should definitely use it in your home.
+This warm yellow complements furniture made from dark natural woods particularly well.
+A Mediterranean style is timeless, as it brings to mind thoughts of summer, sunshine, and holidays within your own living space.
+If yellow is your favourite colour, you should definitely incorporate it into your home.